Eleanor McGovern: Career

+As campaigner

 McGovern was an active political wife; she campaigned for her ailing husband in his 1962 United States Senate race.
+Eleanor took active roles in her husband's campaigns, which included his elections to the US House of Representatives, the US Senate and significantly when he won the Democratic presidential nomination in 1972.
+With some assistance from Eleanor's campaigning, George won 11 state primaries including South Dakota and the two largest states, New York and California.

+Robert G. Duffet, President of Dakota Wesleyan University, noted that "Eleanor was the first spouse to campaign for her husband alone.
+They had such confidence in her ability to articulate an issue they just sent her out campaigning.
+That was huge in '72.
+It was unprecedented."
+Duffet also commented on what an important impact she had on her husband's political journey.
+"Eleanor McGovern, it seemed, was a greater influence on her husband's politics than he was on hers.
+She came from a family of Democrats; he was initially a Republican.

 During the 1972 presidential election, when her husband won the Democratic nomination, she was featured on the cover of Time magazine along with First Lady Pat Nixon.
 During the campaign, The Eleanor McGovern Cookbook: a Collection of South Dakota Family Favorites was published.

 After her husband's resounding loss in the 1972 United States presidential election, and subsequent defeat for a fourth Senate term in 1980, she remained active, particularly in combating world hunger.
 She was also greatly concerned with issues related to child development, and with the fight against alcoholism, which was a contributing factor in the death of her daughter Teresa in 1994.